table of contents Table of contents

 2. Set up a test script using @playwright/test:

-const { test, expect } = require('@playwright/test');
+import { test, expect } from '@playwright/test'

 test('example test', async ({ page }) => {

-await page.goto('<https://example.com>');
+await page.goto('<https://example.com>')

-const title = await page.title();
+const title = await page.title()

-expect(title).toBe('Example Domain');
+expect(title).toBe('Example Domain')

 3. Run the test with the Playwright CLI: